Everything in life changes with time, and company logos are no exception.

-In a normal situation, these changes are only on the surface, the core values of the company stay the same and only the branding changes.
+In a normal situation, these changes are only on the surface, while the core values of the company stay the same and only the branding changes.

-Revisit your brand image whenever you feel like it might be lacking–it can be a living part of your company that changes with you.
+Revisit your brand image whenever you feel like it might be lacking; it can be a living part of your company that changes with you.

-- Keeping up with the times
+- To keep up with the times

-- Technology or social media relevant branding
+- To have technology- or social media-relevant branding

-- Starting buzz or conversations
+- To create a buzz or start conversations

-- Company services, goals or focuses
+- Because the company’s services, goals or focus has changed

 Below are some of our favorite and most interesting logo changes, including the reasons given by the companies.